Kosovo: Military

 The Kosovo Security Force (KSF) is the national security force of Kosovo commissioned with the task of preserving and safeguarding the country's territorial integrity, national sovereignty and the security interests of its population.
 Functioning under the president of Kosovo as the commander-in-chief, the security force adheres to the principle of non-discrimination, guaranteeing equal protection for its personnel regardless of gender or ethnicity.
 Kosovo's notable challenges are identified in the realms of persistent conflicts and societal safety and security, both of which are intertwined with the country's diplomatic ties to neighbouring countries and its domestic social and political stability.

 The Kosovo Force (KFOR) is a NATO-led international peacekeeping force in Kosovo.
 Its operations are gradually reducing until Kosovo's Security Force, established in 2009, becomes self-sufficient.
 KFOR entered Kosovo on 12 June 1999, one day after the United Nations Security Council adopted the UNSC Resolution 1244.
-Camp Bondsteel is the operation headquarters of the Kosovo Force (KFOR) in Kosovo.
+Camp Bondsteel is the operation headquarters of the KFOR in Kosovo.
 It is located near Ferizaj in southeastern Kosovo.
 It is the Regional Command-East headed by the United States Army (U.S. Army) and it is supported by troops from Greece, Italy, Finland, Hungary, Poland, Slovenia, Switzerland, and Turkey.

-In 2008, under the leadership of NATO, the Kosovo Force (KFOR) and the Kosovo Protection Corps (KPC) undertook preparations for the formation of the Kosovo Security Force.
+In 2008, under the leadership of NATO, the KFOR and the Kosovo Protection Corps (KPC) undertook preparations for the formation of the Kosovo Security Force.
 A significant milestone occurred in 2014 when the government officially announced its decision to establish a Ministry of Defence by 2019, with the aim of transforming the existing Kosovo Security Force into the Kosovo Armed Forces.
 This transformation would entail aligning the armed forces with the high standards expected of NATO members, reflecting Kosovo's aspiration to join the alliance in the future.
 Subsequently, in December 2018, the government enacted legislation to redefine the mandate of the Kosovo Security Force, effecting its transformation into an army.
 Concurrently, the establishment of a Ministry of Defence was set in motion, further solidifying these developments and ensuring the necessary infrastructure and oversight for the newly formed armed forces.

 In 2023, the Kosovo Security Force had over 5,000 active members, using vehicles and weapons acquired from a number of NATO countries.
 KFOR continues to operate in Kosovo under its UN mandate.